DeepGraphLearning/torchdrug/doc/source/installation.rst

 -----------

 TorchDrug depends on rdkit, which is only available via conda.
-You can install rdkit with the following line.
+We can install rdkit with the following line.

 .. code:: bash